The Magnificent Eleven

 The Magnificent Eleven are a group of photos of D-Day (6 June 1944) taken by war photographer Robert Capa.
 Capa was with one of the earliest waves of troops landing on the American invasion beach, Omaha Beach.
-Capa stated that while under fire, he took 106 pictures, all but eleven of which were destroyed in a processing accident in the Life magazine photo lab in London, although the accidental loss of the remaining negatives has been disputed (By Larry Burrows, as Morris asure).
+Capa stated that while under fire, he took 106 pictures, all but eleven of which were destroyed in a processing accident in the Life magazine photo lab in London, although the accidental loss of the remaining negatives has been disputed.
 The surviving photos have since been called the Magnificent Eleven.
 The pictures have been widely celebrated, and Steven Spielberg is said to have been inspired by them when filming Saving Private Ryan.

 Taking the pictures

 Capa came ashore with the men of the 16th Infantry Regiment of the 1st Infantry Division on 6 June 1944 (D-Day) in an early wave of the assaults on Omaha Beach (reported variously as the "first wave" or thirteenth, though just an hour behind the first wave).
 He used two Contax II cameras mounted with 50 mm lenses and several rolls of spare film, and returned to the United Kingdom within hours in order to meet a publication deadline for Life magazine's next issue.